-Cayman has a forensic laboratory that has received the highest level of international acclaim possible for its toxicology testing, advanced radiology services, computerised tomography (CTs), “no squeeze” digital mammograms, a 3.0 Tesla MRI machine, 3D and 4D ultrasounds, echocardiography, and GI endoscopy.
+The Island has achieved technologically-enhanced excellence in cardiac surgery, chemotherapy, hospice care, orthopaedics and in-home nursing.
+It has a forensic laboratory that has received the highest level of international acclaim possible for its toxicology testing, advanced radiology services, computerised tomography (CTs), “no squeeze” digital mammograms, a 3.0 Tesla MRI machine, 3D and 4D ultrasounds, echocardiography, and GI endoscopy.

-Premature babies, people visiting specialists or having complicated surgery, as well as those injured in a severe accident, are often airlifted off-island for treatment.
+Premature babies, people visiting specialists or having complicated surgery, as well as those injured in a severe accident, are often airlifted off-Island for treatment.
 See our Overseas Hospitals section for more information.

 While Cayman has great fully equipped hospitals and top rated healthcare, certain medical conditions are still better treated overseas – keep reading to review the local hospital and healthcare options and some overseas hospitals that we recommend.

 Unlike the UK and other countries, there is no need to formally register with a doctor when you arrive in Cayman.
 When you need to see a doctor, you can arrange a visit directly.
 Both private and public, general and family practitioners are listed first, followed by private and public specialists.